We may earn commission from affiliate links →

 Head To A Viewing Platform And Take Some Insta-Worthy Snaps

 There are many points around the area where you can take some awe-inspiring photos.
 Some of these viewpoints are free, and some you’ll need to pay a small fee, but it’s certainly more than worth it.

 Head to one of these points at sunset, and you’ll have images in your mind that you’ll never forget, and certainly make sure you check out the Turkish Eye ornaments hanging from the trees.
 You’ll undoubtedly make everyone back home jealous!

 For sunset views, Aydin Kiragi is the best by a mile, and it’s a pretty easy place to reach, around 10 minutes on foot from the main center of Goreme.
 The trails around Cappadocia are very clearly marked so you won’t get lost.

 Visit Uchisar Castle

-Uchisar Castle is, as most of Cappadocia, carved out of rock, which gives it is really impressive and unique appearance.
-Around the castle, you will also find Pigeon Valley, a hiking area with yet more amazing views to be found.
+Uchisar Castle is, like most of Cappadocia, carved out of rock, giving it an awe-inspiring and unique appearance.
+Around the castle, you will also find Pigeon Valley, a hiking area with more amazing views.
 Wear your comfortable shoes, however, as the terrain is, as expected, quite rocky.